Alan B. Miller: Awards

-In April 1999, Miller received the first Lifetime Achievement Award from the Federation of American Hospitals in recognition of his work.
-Miller also received the FAHS Award for leadership in 1978.
-He was named Master Entrepreneur of the Year in 1991, an award sponsored by Ernst & Young and Merrill Lynch.
-In 1992, he was awarded an Honorary Doctorate from the University of South Carolina, and was awarded the Ellis Island Medal of Honor in recognition of his "exceptional humanitarian efforts and outstanding contributions to the country" through healthcare.
-He is a past recipient of the Americanism Award from the Anti-Defamation League.
-In 1999, he received the William & Mary Medallion, the highest award presented to alumni.
+In 1999, Miller received the William & Mary Medallion, the highest award presented to alumni.
 In October 2007, the college awarded him the T.C. and Elizabeth Clarke Business medallion, the school's highest honor for business achievement.

 Miller received the George Washington University President's Medal in 2002.
 He also received the Chairman's Award from the United Negro College Fund.

 In 2010, Miller received the Horatio Alger Award from the Horatio Alger Association.

 In 2019, Miller was presented with the Distinguished Citizen Award from the Freedoms Foundation of Valley Forge, Pa. for his commitment to healthcare, serving others, and his civic leadership.
 In 2019, Alan B. Miller received the Distinguished Civilian Award from the Ben Franklin Global Forum in recognition of his leadership and accomplishments in providing behavioral healthcare to active duty military, veterans and their families.

 Miller has been the list of Modern Healthcare magazine's "100 Most Powerful People in Healthcare" for 17 consecutive years since 2003.